 The Company is exposed to foreign currency transaction gains and losses related to certain foreign currency denominated asset and liability positions, with the Canadian dollar representing the most significant exposure primarily from an intercompany Canadian loan between RMCO and the Canadian entity for INTEGRA.
 The Company uses short duration foreign currency forward contracts, generally with maturities ranging from a few days to a few months, to minimize its exposures related to foreign currency exchange rate fluctuations.
 None of these contracts are designated as accounting hedges as the underlying currency positions are revalued through "Foreign currency transaction gains (losses)" on the Consolidated Statements of Income (Loss) along with the related derivative contracts.
-During the twelve months ended December 31, 2023 and 2022, the Company recognized a net loss of \$1.1 million and a net gain of \$3.8 million, respectively, on the derivative contracts.
-There was no material impact for the twelve months ended December 31, 2021.
+During the twelve months ended December 31, 2024, and 2023 and 2022, the Company recognized a net gain of \$3.5 million, a net loss of \$1.1 million and a net gain of \$3.8 million, respectively, on the derivative contracts.

-The Company had a short-term \$74.0 million Canadian dollar forward contract that matures in the first quarter of 2024 that net settles in U.S. dollar based on the prevailing spot rates at maturity.
+The Company had a short-term \$44.0 million Canadian dollar forward contract that matures in the first quarter of 2025 that net settles in U.S. dollar based on the prevailing spot rates at maturity.